-Issue Month/Year Changes this issue (most recent first) V1.0 March 2025 Published on CAA airspace change portal (redacted version).
+Issue Month/Year Changes this issue (most recent first) V2.0 May 2025 ACP updated to reflect airspace structure change and split from 1 to 2 trial ACPs.
+This ACP is for a 90-day period, the remaining 90-days of the V1.0 proposal will be progressed in a different ACP.
+Published on CAA airspace change portal (redacted version).
+Unredacted version submitted directly to CAA.
+V1.0 March 2025 Published on CAA airspace change portal (redacted version).
 Unredacted version submitted directly to CAA.